di-ton/Django-Basics-Project/README.md

 # sciProSpace

 sciProSpace is a Django-based web application designed to manage and showcase scientific projects.
 It enables users to create accounts, manage their profiles, and explore publicly available research projects in a structured and organized manner.
-The platform focuses on presenting scientific work, highlighting project details, and making research results accessible to the scientific community.
+The platform focuses on presenting scientific work, highlighting project details, and making research results accessible to the scientific community allowing for feedback and communication among scientists.

 ## Key Features

+*   **User Management & Profiles**:
-- Two-step registration process (account creation followed by profile completion).
+    *   Two-step registration: account creation (email/password) followed by detailed scientist profile information.
-- Role-based project membership with Leader and Member roles.
-- Automatic linking of existing profiles when adding project members by email.
-- Shared scientific organizations across multiple projects (preventing duplication).
-- Custom validation logic, including:
-  - Enforcement of a single Leader per project.
-  - Requirement of at least one scientific identifier (ORCID ID or Scopus Author ID) in profiles.
-  - Chronological validation of scientific event dates.
-- Responsive user interface supporting desktop, tablet, and mobile devices.
+    *   Profiles include academic degree, position, affiliation, and identifiers like ORCID/Scopus IDs.
+    *   Integration with **Cloudinary** for profile picture hosting.
+    *   Profile moderation system with specific permissions for "Profile Moderators".
+*   **Project Management**:
+    *   Detailed project tracking including acronyms, keywords, descriptions, and funding information.
+    *   Role-based membership (Leader, Member) with automatic scientist profile linking based on email.
+    *   Scientific output tracking: Articles (with journal quartiles) and Scientific Events (with participations).
+*   **Communication & Feedback**:
+    *   **Messaging System**: Internal messaging for users, supporting project-specific threads and read/unread status.
+    *   **Feedback System**: Commenting system for projects with support for one level of nested replies.
+*   **REST API**: Integrated **Django REST Framework** for scientific feedback (comments) and potentially other features.
+The REST API is implemented as an independent layer and can be accessed directly via its endpoints.
+The Django templates use JavaScript to consume the API, but external clients can also interact with it without relying on the frontend.
+*   **Moderation**: Permission-based moderation for profiles and projects, including groups for specialized roles.

 ## Project Structure

-The project follows a standard Django architecture with the following main components:

-*   **sciProSpace/**: The main project configuration directory.
+*   **sciProSpace/**: Main project configuration, settings, and URLs.
-*   **accounts/**: Handles user authentication, registration, and profile management.
-The registration process consists of two steps: entering an email and password, followed by completing the user profile information.
+*   **accounts/**: Custom User model and ScientistProfile management.
+Includes managers, validators, and choices.
 *   **projects/**: Manages the core functionality related to projects.
 This includes:
-    *   **Overview**: General information about the project.
+    - **Overview**: General information about the project.
-    *   **Members**: Management of project members and their roles (Leader, Member).
+    - **Members**: Management of project members and their roles (Leader, Member).
-    *   **Organizations**: Management of associated scientific organizations (base and partner organizations).
+    - **Organizations**: Management of associated scientific organizations (base and partner organizations).
-    *   **Articles**: Tracking of published scientific articles presenting results obtained during the project.
+    - **Articles**: Tracking of published scientific articles presenting results obtained during the project.
-    *   **Scientific Events**: Management of scientific events at which project results were presented.
+    - **Scientific Events**: Management of scientific events at which project results were presented.
-    *   **Forms**: Utilization of Django forms for creating and updating project details, memberships, articles, and events.
-*   **common/**: Contains shared utilities and common functionality across the application.
+*   **messaging/**: Internal user messaging and project-related communication.
+*   **feedback/**: Project comments and replies, including REST API serializers and views.
+*   **common/**: Shared base models (`TimeStampedModel`), context processors, and utilities.
-*   **templates/**: HTML templates for the application.
+*   **templates/**: Organized HTML templates for all applications.
-*   **static/**: Static files (CSS, images).
+*   **static/**: Static assets including responsive CSS and images.
-*   **media/**: User-uploaded content.

-## Authentication

-To create and manage projects, users must:
-- Register an account.
-- Complete their profile.
-- Log in to the system.

-Only authenticated users can create new projects and manage related members, scientific organizations, articles, and scientific events.
-Unauthenticated users can browse publicly available projects but cannot modify content.

 ## Setup and Installation

 ### Prerequisites

-*   Python 3.10 or higher (tested with Python 3.11)
+*   Python 3.x
 *   PostgreSQL

-## Tech Stack

-- Django 5.2
-- psycopg2
-- python-dotenv
+*   Cloudinary Account (for media storage)
+*   SMTP Server (for email notifications)

 ### Installation Steps